buerokratt/Buerokratt-onboarding/documents/technical-stack.md

 ## Turvis
 _TO DO_

-Customer-service, is backend tool for administrating purposes to be used by customer service agent and admins
+## Back-office GUI
-Chat-widget, is frontend tool to be used for interaction between user and bot/customer service agent
+A GUI-based tool for administrating purposes to be used by CSA and administrators Chat-widget, is frontend tool to be used for interaction between user and bot/customer service agent